 News – The local newspapers are the Bath Chronicle, Bath Echo and SomersetLive.

-If you are moving to Bath, here’s some of our top tips for your new life in the city.
+Here’s some of our top tips for the city.

 If you’re open to the occasional tipple then this shop is a must.
 The friendly staff know everything there is to know about all the finest local beers, spirits and ciders.